Financial Mutuals

 |

-the 19th century, when factory workers and labourers banded together to pool
+the 19th century.
+Factory workers and labourers banded together to pool regular

 contributions into a central fund to insure their families and themselves